Updated on June 12, 2025

 What Causes Ophthalmoplegia?

 Internuclear ophthalmoplegia typically results from multiple sclerosis, infarction, or trauma.
-External ophthalmoplegia is typically caused by genetic mutations and may be associated with underlying conditions, such as Kearns-Sayre syndrome.
+Meanwhile, chronic progressive external ophthalmoplegia is caused by genetic mutations and may be associated with underlying conditions, such as Kearns-Sayre syndrome.

 Other common causes of Ophthalmoplegia include: